r0ry2/final_project-/README.md

 ![hello_docker](images/hello-docker.png)

 Now you have a ready-made environment to run any database or application within Docker.
-You don't need to manually install PostgreSQL, Cassandra, or InfluxDB.
-Docker brings everything to you in a ready-made container.

 ___
 ## container
-2. 📦 What is a container?
+3. 📦 What is a container?

 After they understand Docker, move on to explain the concept of a Container.